gradle/gradle/design-docs/gradle-2.0.md

 * Document the JVM requirements in the user guide.
 * Update CI builds to use newer Java versions.
     * Increment the daemon and cross version builds to use newer JVM.
-    * Disable the JAva 5 build.
+    * Disable the Java 5 build.
     * Change Java 8 builds to perform quickTest.
     * Add Java 8 builds as dependencies of stage 3.
 * Entry points fail with reasonable error message when executed using Java 5.